-Researchers have observed women’s access to education in order to determine whether this has an impact on fertility.
-A US study compared areas by number of colleges present, and found that female college graduates have 20% fewer children, on average, than high-school graduates .
-In contrast, another study examined women born before and immediately after the school entry date, in the US, concluding that education does not have a significant impact on fertility .
-These different results may be because researchers investigated different populations, in different regions and time periods.
-The former examined a sample of child births between 1970 and 1999, whereas the latter dealt with a sample between 1989 and 2002.
-More importantly, the former focused on women who would be expected to change their decision to go to college, depending on the availability of colleges close by, whereas the latter analyzed women whose educational outcomes would potentially be affected by school entry date.
+Researchers have observed women's access to education in order to determine whether this has an impact on fertility.
+A US study compares areas by number of colleges present, and finds that female college graduates have 20% fewer children, on average, than high-school graduates .
+In contrast, another study examines women born before and immediately after the school entry date, in the US, concluding that education does not have a significant impact on fertility .
+These different results may be because the researchers investigated different populations, in different regions and time periods.
+The former examines a sample of child births between 1970 and 1999, whereas the latter deals with a sample between 1989 and 2002.
+More importantly, the former focuses on women who would be expected to change their decision to go to college, depending on the availability of colleges close by, whereas the latter analyzes women whose educational outcomes would potentially be affected by school entry date.

-A school construction program that took place in Indonesia between 1973 and 1978 provides an example for a developing country.
-One study found that an increase in women’s education by one year, compared to their husband’s education level, reduced their fertility at age 25, by 0.1 children, on average .
-A study on Nigeria investigated a universal primary education program that took place between 1976 and 1981, and found that it also influenced fertility behavior .
-Accordingly, women with an additional year of schooling had, on average, 0.26 fewer children before age 25 than they would otherwise have had.
-Both studies compared students from the same area before and after the education programs were introduced.
+As for developing countries, a study on Nigeria investigates a universal primary education program that took place between 1976 and 1981, and finds that it also influenced fertility behavior .
+Accordingly, women with an additional year of schooling had, on average, 0.26 fewer children before the age of 25 than they would otherwise have had.
+This study compares students from the same area before and after the education programs were introduced.
 Findings show innate differences in the preference for children between educated and uneducated women.
-However, they do not explain why better-educated women have fewer children nor do they determine which mechanisms (associated with education) were involved.
+However, they do not explain why better-educated women have fewer children nor do they determine which mechanisms (associated with education) are involved.

 Mechanisms for the relationship between female education and fertility